What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 In Itaewon, you can find a variety of bars with different themes and styles, as well as a lively international atmosphere.

-For those looking for something more laid back, you should visit Hongdae, which is full of cozy pubs and cafes where you can meet up with friends or just relax over drinks.
+For those looking for something more laid back, you should visit Hongdae, which is full of cozy pubs and cafes where you can meet up with friends or relax over drinks.

-Where to stay in Seoul for a night?
+The best area to stay in Seoul for a night?

-With so little time on your hands, you will want to be close to the airport express train, and to the subway or buses that will take you to some of the most important attractions in town.
+With so little time on your hands, you will want to be close to the airport express train and to the subway or buses that will take you to some of the most important attractions in town.

 Another option would be to stay right in the city center, in places like Myeongdong or Insadong, if you prefer to travel by taxi from the airport.

-Where to stay in Seoul for food?
+What is the best area to stay in Seoul for food?

 Koreans love their food and no matter where you will choose to stay, you will find plenty of great eating places.